ILIAS-eLearning/ILIAS/CaT/src/TableRelations/README.md

 The ordering of some graph means to sort nodes according to
  1. their connections (wether a node is connected by means of only directed of only undirected edges.)
+Directed node > mixed node.
  2. their minimum distance from some initial node.